jdevfullstack-tutorials/single-display-arduino-project/README.md

 ## The Arduino Code
 There are just two default functions in Arduino:

-`void setup` and `void loop`
+`void setup` and `void loop`.

-`void setup` is where you tell the Arduino board about the common setup just like whether a pin will be used as output or input.
+`void setup` is where you tell the Arduino board about the common setup just like whether a digital pin will be used as output or input.

 `void loop` is where the Arduino board executes